cosmos/cosmos/PLAN.md

   refer to the white paper for details.

 * Every validator must participate in governance, or else run the risk that they will become inactivated and eventually unbonded.
-Similarly, Delegators who delegate atoms to validators who fail to participate in governance, risk that their delegated atoms will be inactivated and eventually unbonded.
+Delegators who delegate atoms to such validators will also likewise get their delegated atoms inactivated and eventually unbonded.

 * 1/5 of the total number of atoms will be inflated every year and distributed back to the bonded and active atom holders (validators and delegators) for their work validating and securing the ledger.

+* The Unbonding Period is 1 month long.

 * Inactive or unbonded atom holders do not earn the inflationary atoms, and are thus taxed.
 This makes atoms ill-suited as a medium of exchange or a store of